 Step 4: Scroll down if needed, and click Choose Default Apps by File Type.

-Step 5: Scroll through the list to find the file type that you want to change the file association for.
+Step 6: Scroll through the list to find the file type you want to change the file association for.
 Click the application or Plus icon to its right.

 There are two other avenues available should you not find an offered option.
 Either download a compatible application from the web or select the Look for an App in the Microsoft Store option, which brings you to the Microsoft Store.